Read more about iBlue Immobilizer: http://immobilizer.iblue.eu

 Some users seem to be having problems connecting their iPhones and iPads to Bluetooth devices (iBlue Smart Gate) after installing the iOS 11 update.

-The first step you'd want to take is to ensure that the problem is with your iPhone or iPad and not with the Bluetooth accessory you're trying to connect to.
+For the very first step, please take it into consideration, that the problem is actually based on your iPhone or iPad and not on the Bluetooth accessory (iBlue Smart Gate /Smart Key) you're trying to connect to.

-If you find out that the problem lies with your iPhone or iPad running iOS 11, here are a few solutions you could try:
+After you have considered that the problem lies in you iPhone or iPad running iOS 11, here are a few solutions you could try:

 1. Turn off Bluetooth and Reboot